 Leaving France before Christmas is the excuse I give now for not learning French by the holiday deadline.
-A trip to Istanbul and a tour of Nepal and Kathmandu is on the calendar for mid-November into December.
+A trip to Istanbul and a tour of Nepal and Kathmandu are on the calendar for mid-November into December.

-With that there’s planning, packing and studying up for another Barefoot Blogger adventure.
+With that, there’s planning, packing, and studying up for another Barefoot Blogger adventure.

 The new plan